Master of Arts in International Education (On Campus)

-* Note: SIT estimates the costs to students for transportation, personal/miscellaneous expenses, and off-campus housing/food.
+SIT estimates the costs to students for books, personal expenses, transportation, and off-campus housing/food.
 Individual expenses may vary.
-Off-campus housing and transportation costs are based on student survey data; individual costs will vary depending on a variety of factors including type of housing and location of practicum.
+Off-campus living expenses and transportation costs are based on student survey data; individual costs vary depending on a variety of factors such as the type of housing and location of practicum.

 Year 1: $800